kemaldahha/learn-in-public/README.md

 ROC AUC is the area under the ROC curve.
 It's a way to quantify how well a binary classification model is close to the ideal.
 It's equivalent to the probability that a randomly selected negative sample has a lower score than a randomly selected positive sample.
 For an ideal classifier, AUC=1.
 For a random classifier, AUC=0.

 ![auc](images/day31.png)

+# Day 32

+Today I completed week 4 of ML Zoomcamp.
+So far the focus was on modeling data for regression and classification problems.
+Week 5 shifts gears and is about deploying ML models.
+The combination between (a sufficient amount of) theory and application/deployment is what drew me to ML Zoomcamp in particular as well as other courses by DataTalksClub.
+During my ML and programming learning journey, I've never struggled so much with the learning part, but I've always struggled with putting what I learned into practice and building a portfolio.
+Ultimately my goal is to start working in this domain, so this is key.
+DataTalksClub's courses are designed to put learnings into practice and share your work.
+I think this is what distinguishes it from other, more famous or rigorous courses.